molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/tautgen.rst

   -S [ --title-suffix ] [=arg(=1)]

-    Append tautomer number to the title of the output molecules (default: false; since V1.1).
+    Append tautomer number to the title of the output molecules (default: false); since V1.1

   --keto-enol [=arg(=1)]